 Compact and Repair Access Database

-Step 1: Launch Microsoft Access program on your system.
+Step 1: First, launch Microsoft Access program on your system.

 Step 2: Don’t open the database file.
 Just click the Database Tools tab shown at the top.